KwangryeolPark/University.4rd.Class.Capstone_Design/README.md

 This is about balancing robot, which uses __PID control for balancing__.
 This robot uses pitch angle for sensing position and __its position should be stable__.
 The robot uses weight which locates on __top of the robot__ for mechanical stability.
+The robot's body is made of 3D printed things.

 # Used devices and pinout
 <table style="width:100%">